zju3dv/EasyMocap/doc/quickstart.md

 - `--vis_repro`: visualize the reprojection
 - `--sub_vis`: use to specify the views to visualize.
 If not set, the code will use all views
 - `--vis_smpl`: use to render the SMPL mesh to images.
+- `--write_smpl_full`: use to write the full poses of the SMPL parameters

 ### 3. Output